alanng10/class-lang/Docue/Article/Sande/a.md

 Field Type is the type of result ref.
 Any is int any or struct any that is being casted.
 Type is IntTypeName or StructTypeName.
+Type is IntTypeName if Any is IntType.
+Type is 64 bits IntTypeName or StructTypeName if Any is StructType.

 IntValue represents int value.
 IntValue class is base class.